 Diagnosis

 Moyamoya disease is usually diagnosed by a neurologist who specializes in the condition.
-The specialist will review your symptoms and your family and medical history, and perform a physical examination.
+The specialist will review your symptoms and your family and medical history.
+The specialist also will likely perform a physical exam.
 Several tests are generally needed to diagnose moyamoya disease and any underlying conditions.

 Tests may include:

 - Computerized tomography (CT) scan.
 A CT scan uses a series of X-rays to create a detailed image of your brain.
-Your doctor may inject a dye into a blood vessel to highlight blood flow in your arteries and veins (CT angiogram).
-This test can't diagnose early stages of moyamoya disease, but may still be helpful in identifying abnormal blood vessels.
+A health care provider may inject a dye into a blood vessel to highlight blood flow in your arteries and veins.
+This is called a (CT angiogram).
+This test can't diagnose early stages of moyamoya disease.
+But it may be helpful in identifying problems with blood vessels.

 - Cerebral angiogram.
-In a cerebral angiogram, your doctor inserts a long, thin tube (catheter) into a blood vessel in your groin and guides it to your brain using X-ray imaging.
-Your doctor then injects dye through the catheter into the blood vessels of your brain.
+In a cerebral angiogram, a health care provider inserts a long, thin tube called a catheter into a blood vessel in your groin.
+The provider then guides it to your brain using X-ray imaging.
+The provider injects dye through the catheter into the blood vessels of your brain.
 The contrast conforms to the shape of the blood vessels to make them more visible under X-ray imaging.

 - Positron emission tomography (PET) scan or single-photon emission computerized tomography (SPECT).
-In these tests, you're injected with a small amount of a safe radioactive material and places emission detectors over your brain.
+In these tests, you're injected with a small amount of a safe radioactive material.
 PET provides visual images of brain activity.
-SPECT measures blood flow to various regions of your brain.
+SPECT measures blood flow to regions of the brain.

 - Electroencephalogram (EEG).
-An EEG monitors the electrical activity in your brain via a series of electrodes attached to your scalp.
-Children with moyamoya disease often exhibit abnormalities on EEG.
+An EEG monitors the electrical activity in your brain using small metal discs called electrodes attached to your scalp.
+Children with moyamoya disease often have EEG results that aren't typical.

-If necessary, your doctor may order other tests to rule out other conditions.
+If necessary, your neurologist may order other tests to rule out other conditions.

 Moyamoya Treatment